ChatGPT Brand Monitoring: How to Track Brand Visibility in AI Answers

-Mira Chen11 min read
+Mira Chen14 min read

-Most people think if their brand name appears in a ChatGPT answer, that’s visibility.
-It’s not that simple.
 Three different levels exist, and only one actually helps your business.

 Mentions vs. Citations vs. Recommendations